dariosky/udacity-readable/README.md

 * categories: is queried once to get the available categories and keep state of the current once
 * options: for the application preferences, currently just the sort order
-* postDetail: the state for an eventual post detail, here we keep the open postId and its comments
+* comments: the state for comments, here we keep the open postId and all comments for current posts.

 For convenience the application is also hosted in http://readable.netlify.com/
 (but it works with your server API on your localhost)

+We ask for all comments for visible posts, because the requirements are asking to show their count.
+I would be better if the API return the comment count in the properties of a comment.